The Second World Book Series

 just finished Arcadia Mars.
 Wow

 - what a read!
-I so enjoyed it, felt like I was part of the crew; in on
+I so enjoyed it, felt like I was part of the crew; in on all

-in charge of colony-wide precedents being set, etc. I have read a lot of
+charge of colony-wide precedents being set, etc. I have read a lot of

 science fiction but your novel was so well researched and backed up by